 - The terrain on the trail is at times rocky and challenging

-- Gloves and a hat just in case the weather gets cold
+- Bring gloves and a hat just in case the weather gets cold

 - Sunglasses and sunblock